ChalmersGU-data-structure-courses/lab-system/README.md

 The graders should be reminded to have notifications from Chalmers GitLab enabled (the default notification settings will work).

 Grading issues, recognized only by members of the *graders* group, serve as the official database of grading outcomes.
+It follows that you may change a grading by editing the corresponding grading issue.

 The lab scripts will output warnings if it detects grader-created issues whose title does not follow the standard pattern.
 Common mistakes include typos and incorrect capitalization when referencing the (case-sensitive) tag.